 The display path continues with painting and sculptural evidence from the 1600s, 1700s and 1800s, among them the works of Pietro da Cortona, Orazio Gentileschi, Francesco Trevisani and Sebastiano Conca, and concludes with the thematic exhibitions dedicated to 19th century Perugian topography and the Carattoli Collection

-For those using their own vehicle, in the proximity of the facility there aren’t parking spaces reserved for disabled.
-The next ones are located at the two ends of Corso Vannucci: to the south, in Piazza Italia, about 200 m far away and to the north, in Piazza Piccinino, about 150 m from the Gallery.
+For those using their own vehicle, there are no disabled parking spaces in the proximity of the facility.
+The nearest ones are located at the two ends of Corso Vannucci: to the south, in Piazza Italia, about 200 m far away and to the north, in Piazza Piccinino, about 150 m from the Gallery.

-In the case the reserved lots were occupied it’s possible to park for free also in the lots marked by blue stripes.
-All the area is within the LTZ (LIMITED TRAFFIC ZONE), therefore it’s necessary to send an email to firstname.lastname@example.org, specifying the day of the transit and the plate of the car, attaching a copy of the coupon for disabled; all this in the previous days or within 72 hours after the transit.
+If the reserved lots are occupied it’s possible to park for free also in the lots marked by blue stripes.
+All the area is within the ZTL (LIMITED TRAFFIC ZONE), therefore it’s necessary to send an email to firstname.lastname@example.org, specifying the day of the transit and the plate of the car, attaching a copy of the coupon for disabled; all this in the previous days or within 72 hours after the transit.

 The Umbrian National Gallery can also be reached by public transport: the nearest bus stop is in Piazza Italia.
 Instead, for those who choose to use the Minimetrò, also accessible to disabled people, the right stop is the terminal “Pincetto”.
 The facility can be visited by people with motor difficulties or who need a wheelchair; for this reason, a wheelchair is available to visit the Gallery, that is also equipped with a defibrillator in case of necessity.